My Beautiful #RedCarpetCurlsRoyalty,

 Why Should I Avoid the Itchy M’s Methylchloroisothiazolinone and Methylisothiazolinone?

-If you haven’t experienced anything out of the normal like an increasingly itchy scalp, then you probably haven’t struggled with the use of preservatives.
-If you have sensitive skin and noticed a major change in your scalp since starting the Curly Girl Method, these two preservatives might be the little buggers give you the trouble.
+If you haven’t experienced anything out of the normal-like an increasingly itchy scalp, then you probably haven’t struggled with the use of preservatives.
+If you have sensitive skin and noticed a major change in your scalp since starting the Curly Girl Method, these two preservatives might be the little buggers that give you the trouble.

 The Itchy M’s normally give curlies problems for one of two reasons: